etnlmy/webfaction_autoresponder/README.md

 This Sinatra app addresses this issue by providing a small interface to edit the auto-responder settings.

+The users can login via their IMAP credentials and by providing the email address they want to manage.

 # Installation on Webfaction